5ony/OBSWebSocketAHK/README.md

 ### 🚧 To do (Might do)

+* Better group scene item handling (now there is an example code for that)
 * Screenshots from the OBS setup, Wireshark and UTF-8 with BOM
 * Make a script to be usable in a general OBS scene setup
 * Internet Explorer (websocket) throws error when connection is interrupted